hanbin973/hanbin973.github.io/_posts/2022-04-18-iv_econ_epi.md

 In the methodological field, many new MR methods have been proposed.
 However, I'm very skeptical about them as they impose extremely strict parametric assumptions.
 For example, with very few execptions (see Shi [2021](https://pubmed.ncbi.nlm.nih.gov/34847085/) and [2022](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01449-w)), they assume strict homogeneity (see Morrison [2020](https://pubmed.ncbi.nlm.nih.gov/32451458/)).
-Furthermore, the biggest problem in current literature is that we are not very transparent about which parameter we are estimating.
+Furthermore, the biggest problem in current literature is that we are not very transparent about the parameter we are estimating.
 The _target parameter_ is absent!

 In this post, I review the two approaches in instrumental variable.